Bulldogs, Cougars win, Warriors fall to Franklin County

 Virginia Tech (2-1) fell to West Virginia on Saturday 27-21 and UNC (2-1) outlasted UVA (2-1) 59-39.
 UVA hosts Wake Forest next on Friday night.
 Virginia Tech hosts Richmond on Saturday at 12 p.m and UNC plays Georgia Tech that night at 7:30 p.m.

-The Nats beat the Rockies 3-0.
-The Nats are 60-89 on the season, 16.5 games behind the first-place Braves.
+The Marlins beat the Rockies 8-7 last night.
+The Nats are 61-89 on the season, 18 games behind the first-place Braves.
 The Nats have won 3 out of their last 10 games.
-There are 13 games left in the season.
-The Nats play the Marlins Monday night.
+There are 12 games left in the season.
+The Nats play the Marlins again tonight.